ibm-cloud-docs/openshift/openshift_cli_ks_plugin.md

 **Command options**:
 <dl>
 <dt><code>-c, --cluster <em>CLUSTER</em></code></dt>
-<dd>The name or ID of the cluster that you want to view filters from.
-This value is required.</dd>
+<dd>Required: The name or ID of the cluster that you want to view filters from.</dd>

 <dt><code>--id <em>FILTER_ID</em></code></dt>
 <dd>The ID of the log filter that you want to view.</dd>

 <dt><code>--show-matching-configs</code></dt>
-<dd>Show the logging configurations that match the configuration that you're viewing.
-This value is optional.</dd>
+<dd>Optional: Show the logging configurations that match the configuration that you're viewing.</dd>

 <dt><code>--show-covering-filters</code></dt>
-<dd>Show the logging filters that render previous filters obsolete.
-This value is optional.</dd>
+<dd>Optional: Show the logging filters that render previous filters obsolete.</dd>

 <dt><code>--output json</code></dt>
-<dd>Prints the command output in JSON format.
-This value is optional.</dd>
+<dd>Optional: Prints the command output in JSON format.</dd>

 <dt><code>-q</code></dt>
-<dd>Do not show the message of the day or update reminders.
-This value is optional.</dd>
+<dd>Optional: Do not show the message of the day or update reminders.</dd>
 </dl>

 **Example**: